 Reporting your Symptoms, Positive Test, or Exposure to a Positive Case

 Employees: stay off campus and contact firstname.lastname@example.org for assistance.

 Students: stay off campus and contact email@example.com for assistance.

-A Covid case manager will conduct interviews to help determine direct exposures, notify instructors if a student will be absent due to exposure, symptoms, or a positive case, and will notify instructors when the student may return to class.
+A Covid case manager will conduct interviews to help determine the student's individual situation, notify instructors if a student will be absent due to symptoms or a positive case, and will notify instructors when the student may return to class.

 Symptoms include - Fever or chills, cough, shortness of breath, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, diarrhea.

 KCAI follows CDC guidelines with respect to quarantine and isolation requirements.

 Those who have tested positive for Covid will be required to isolate for 5 days and wear a mask for 10 days.